evanthebouncy/evanthebouncy.github.io/index.md

 published: true
 ---

-What does it take to bridge the gap of code-generating systems (such as copilot, cursor) with a real human programmer?
-I build code[^1] generating systems inspired by human communications, enabling them to follow instructions with both flexibility and precision.
-Human communication is flexible in modality, situations, and conversation partners.
-Remarkably, these flexible instructions can convey precise tasks such as writing a program, refining a floor-plan, or operating a machinery.
-Current instruction-following systems are either inflexible (e.g. programming, user interface) or imprecise (e.g. LLM, generative AI).
-My work aims to develop computational models of human communication, and applying these models to build code generating agents that interact with people.
-I elicit instruction [datasets](/datasets/), develop sample efficient instruction following algorithms, and evaluate [interactive systems](/interactive-systems/) with user studies.
+What does it take to bridge the gap between today’s code-generating systems (e.g., Copilot, Cursor) and a real human programmer?
+I build interactive code-generation (broadly, agentic) systems that communicate and collaborate with end users to solve tasks.
+These systems are intuitive to instruct while reliably interpreting and executing user intent.
+To build such systems, we draw insights from human communications, especially the cognitive/linguistic study on how humans achieve common-ground understanding through dialogue.
+Operatinally, I (a) curate human-human agentic datasets and benchmarks that remain challenging for today’s best agentic systems, (b) develop novel Bayesian models of human communication from (a), and build SOTA interactive code-generation systems from (b) .

-I will be joining NTU as an asst prof in June 2025.
+I started as an asst prof at NTU in June 2025.
 Previously, I was a principal research scientist at Autodesk AI Lab, where I work on code-generation for human-machine collaboration in CAD, and industry scale instruction-following dataset annotation.
-My academic collaborations focus on building (human) sample efficient instruction-following algorithms in program synthesis, embodied agents, and collaborative design.
-I collaborate broadly across Cogsci, NLP, PL, Graphics, and HCI.
+My domain expertise include code generation, embodied instruction following agents, and collaborative design.
+My target communities span broadly across Cogsci, NLP, PL, Graphics, and HCI.
 I received my PhD under Armando Solar-Lezama and Leslie Kaelbling at MIT.

 **Representative Works**